symblai/symbl-docs/docs/python-sdk/python-sdk-reference.md

 - `topic_response`:- It will generate an event whenever a topic is identified in any transcription.
 - `message`:- (Part of streaming API only), It will generate an event for live transcriptions.
 It will include isFinal property which will be False initially, meaning the transcription is not finalized.

-Example of subcribing to events:
+Example of subscribing to events:

 ```py
 events = {